skerkour/bloom-legacy/src/index.md

 ![Banner](/assets/banner.jpg)

-Whether you are an aspiring employee, a contributor or event a competitor, this guide is for you.
+Whether you are an aspiring employee, a contributor or even a competitor, this guide is for you.

 **It's Bloom's sacred book**.